 - Peel your peaches first.
 Depending on what you’re using the peaches for, you don’t always need to peel them because they are edible and give them a rustic appearance.
 In this pie filling, it is much more pleasing to eat when they are peeled.

 - Use fresh or slightly thawed, frozen peaches.
 You can also use canned, just making sure to drain it of all of the excess liquids and juices.

-- To make a cooked-down version of the pie filling, bring all ingredients except the peaches to a boil.
+- Cooked down version.
+To make a cooked-down version of the pie filling, bring all ingredients except the peaches to a boil.
 Remove from heat and then add the peaches to coat and combine.

-- Add a little bit of lemon juice, nutmeg, or vanilla for added flavor.
+- Extra flavoring.
+Add a little bit of lemon juice, ground nutmeg, or vanilla for added flavor.

-- Toss in some of your favorite nuts for added crunch.
+- Add nuts.
+Toss in some of your favorite nuts for added crunch.

-- Over a fruit pizza or fruit tart
+- Chill beforehand and place over a fruit pizza or fruit tart for extra flavor.

 - To store: Once all the pie filling ingredients are combined, the mixture can be kept in an airtight container in the fridge for about 3-5 days.